What is Mindfulness?

 For some, the ability to focus attention and stay undistracted can be challenging.
 Research has shown that practising mindfulness helps in our cognitive functioning, with improvements in working memory capacity and attentional functioning.

 Mindfulness helps us put some space between ourselves and our reactions, breaking down our conditioned responses.
-Here’s how to tune into mindfulness throughout the day:
+Here are some of the practices on how to tune into mindfulness practice throughout the day:

 - Set aside some time.
 You don’t need a meditation cushion or bench, or any sort of special equipment to access your mindfulness skills—but you do need to set aside some time and space.